The focus of the Local Offer is information, support and services available for children and young people who have SEND, but what is SEND?

 Severe Learning Difficulty (SLD)

-A child with SLD will have significant learning difficulties which impact their ability to learn without high levels of specialist support.
+A child with SLD will have significant learning difficulties which impact their ability to learn and it is likely that they will require high levels of specialist support for their education and development.
+Their social and emotional development and communication skills are likely to be in line with their learning ability.

 Profound and Multiple Learning Difficulty (PMLD)